Programmersio-IBMi/FTPtoIBMi/README.md

 ***If you want to change the library you want to upload to then open upload.bat and on line 11 chnage restore to your library name***

-> VPN must be connected
+> VPN must be connected :link:

-### General explanation of the code using upload.bat file
+### General explanation of the code using upload.bat file :gear:
 * line 1-5 are comments
 * line 6-11 are variables and 7-10 are passed as parameters to the file with sequence number mentioned.
 * line 12-14, checks if parmeters passed or not